-Demi Moore’s ‘Wrenchingly Honest’ Memoir Will Surprise and Move Readers
+Demi Moore’s ‘Wrenchingly Honest’ Memoir Will Surprise And Move Readers

 — People (@people) May 22, 2019

 The G.I.
-Jane star said she had no value for herself, adding that her self-destructive path brought her to a crisis point when two people she barely knew took a stand for her and gave her an opportunity, which was more like an ultimatum, to simply show up — unless she was dead.
+Jane star said she had no value for herself, adding that her self-destructive path brought her to a crisis point when two people she barely knew took a stand for her and gave her an opportunity, which was more like an ultimatum to simply show up — unless she was dead.

-“They gave me a chance to redirect the course of my life before I destroyed everything,” she said adding that they must have seen more in her than she saw in herself.
-She expressed gratitude for those people because without that opportunity and their belief in her, she said she would not have ended up where was today.
+“They gave me a chance to redirect the course of my life before I destroyed everything,” she said, adding that they must have seen more in her than she saw in herself.

+She expressed gratitude for those people because without that opportunity and their belief in her, she would not have ended up where was today.

 The Ghost actress also said she was grateful for the support of her daughters Rumer, 30, Scout, 27, and Tallulah, 25.